Multiresolution-based mesh adaptation and error control for lattice Boltzmann methods with applications to hyperbolic conservation laws: Introduction

 \section{Introduction}

 A wide class of systems representing various complex phenomena across different disciplines (fluid mechanics, combustion, atmospheric sciences, plasma physics or biomedical engineering, see \cite{duarte2013,duarte2014,duarte2015} and references therein for a few examples) are modeled through PDEs, the solution of which can involve dynamically moving fronts, usually very localized in space.
 Among these PDEs, one can find the fluid dynamics Euler equations, and more generally hyperbolic systems of conservation laws, where shock wave solutions are to be found.
 For such solutions, we need a good level of spatial detail where steep variations occur, whereas one can accept a coarse space discretization where large \emph{plateaux} are present.
 An effective way of reducing the overall cost of a numerical solvers consists in devising a strategy to dynamically adapt the spatial discretization to the solution as time advances, aiming at performing less operations and limiting the memory footprint, while preserving a proper resolution.
-Once a discretization in space is chosen, several strategies exist to conduct mesh adaptation, ranging from patch-based and cell-based Adaptive Mesh Refinement (AMR) to multiresolution (MR) techniques.
+Once a discretization is chosen, there exists several strategies for mesh adaptation in terms of both data-structure and refinement strategy.
 Such strategies can make a crucial difference in terms of time-to-solution and allow scientists to strongly reduce computational cost or reach the solution of large 3D problems on standard machines.
+In terms of data-structure, one can either choose patch-based/block-based \cite{ray2007using, narechania2017block} refinement of cell-based/multiresolution \cite{burstedde2011p4est, cohen2003}, the first one being easier to parallelize, while the second is more optimal in terms of compression rate.
+Beyond such a choice, adapting the mesh relies on a choice of refinement criteria.
+There are several possibilities ranging from feature-based \cite{guittet2015stable}, discretization errors \cite{naddei2019comparison} as well as a posteriori estimates \cite{wu1990error, alauzet2003transient}, Richardson error evaluation \cite{berger1984adaptive2}, goal-oriented criteria relying on adjoint evaluation \cite{narechania2017block} or even optimal sparse sensing \cite{foti2020adaptive} to cite a few.
+Our purpose here is to tackle unsteady problems of hyperbolic and parabolic type, where the mesh is going to evolve dynamically and we aim at providing error control on the solution, so that we focus on the multiresolution approach.
+The wavelet-based approach coupled with the Harten heuristics leads in practice to solution error control based on the regularity of the solution.
+Even if optimality for steady problem is hard for such approches, it is well adapted to the typical problems solved by LBM methods.